113927-Mateo-Nielsen-Scienza/ProSoccerOnline-FovCheat/README.md

 # ProSoccerOnline-FovCheat

 --------------------------------------------------------------
-If you just want to use the cheat, it will be enough to download the "Pro Soccer Online Fov Cheat.zip" file.
+If you just want to use the cheat, it will be enough to download the "FOV.zip" file.
 --------------------------------------------------------------